 If registered for road use, then only to be used on roads which have a speed limit of 30mph or below and the production vehicles are to obey all road traffic legislation.
-We also assume that there are no other issues relating to this tracking work that we should be aware off i.e. rain machines or jib arms etc. and that this is a straight forward shot with all personnel and equipment secure within the confines of the vehicles.
+There are no additional factors relating to this tracking work i.e. rain machines or jib arms etc. and that this is a shot with all personnel and equipment secure within the confines of the vehicles.